 Topics Map > Software Guides > Audacity

-If your audio has a combination of loud and quiet parts, use the Compressor effect to even out the levels before making major adjustments to the overall volume.
-Compression reduces the loud parts so that they can match more closely with the quieter ones.
+If a vocal recording has a combination of loud and quiet voices, use the Compressor effect to even out the levels before making major adjustments to the overall volume.
+Compression reduces the loud sections so that they can match more closely with the quieter ones.
+After Compressor is applied, the volume of the clips can be increased with Amplify.

 - Noise Floor: Sounds under the Noise Floor limit are considered background, and are not amplified.
 Something around -50dB is sufficient, but may vary depending on how loud the recording environment was.

 - Ratio: Relative amount of compression, compared to the threshold.
-A 6:1 ratio is recommended.
+A 6:1 ratio is the recommended ratio to start with.

 - Attack Time: How soon the compressor starts to compress a volume change. .5 seconds is recommended.